dark-wizz/sem7/osp/unit 5.md

 	- Values divisible by 3.
 ---
 - [ ] which of the following function calls are correct for the function header.
+	`def f(p1, p2, p3, p4)`
-- [ ] defined map and lambda functions to display the following from the list l in the range 1, 11 squares of the values cubes of the values
+- [ ] defined map and lambda functions to display the following from the list l in the range(1, 11)
+	- squares of the values
+	- cubes of the values

 ### Part C